 Apart from specific accuracy and resolution requirements, users have stressed the need for the development of a suitable benchmark dataset, as it does not exist yet to date.
-While the terrestrial monitoring has been drastically expanded during and after the "International Polar Year" (IPY), the distribution of sites is strongly biased towards a few regions (typically where resource extraction and/or infrastructure projects have created easy access), leaving vast areas uncovered by monitoring.
+While the terrestrial monitoring of permafrost temperatures and active layer thickness has been drastically expanded during and after the "International Polar Year" (IPY), the distribution of sites is strongly biased towards a few regions (typically where resource extraction and/or infrastructure projects have created easy access), leaving vast areas uncovered by monitoring (Biskaborn et al., 2019).

-Accuracy requirements stated by the users are strongly complicated by the fact that permafrost ECV physical variables (ground temperature and active layer thickness) often feature significant variations at spatial scales below the target requirement of 1km, which in the few documented cases exceed even the threshold requirement of an RMSE of 2.5K (e.g. Fig. 2 in Gisnås et al., 2014).
-Therefore, even comparison of "perfect" 1km average temperatures to point temperature measurements in boreholes will feature a significant RMSE which in this case rather reflects the spread of temperatures in space than the accuracy of the method (assuming that boreholes are placed at random locations within a pixel).
-In real-world permafrost ECV assessment, a bias introduced by the method/model and the input data will overlap with this effect, which significantly complicates the evaluation of accuracies.
+Accuracy requirements stated by the users are strongly complicated by the fact that permafrost ECV physical variables (ground temperature and active layer thickness) feature significant variations at spatial scales much smaller than the target requirement of 1km, which in the few documented cases exceed even the threshold requirement of an RMSE of 2.5K (e.g. Fig. 2 in Gisnås et al., 2014).
+Therefore, even comparison of "perfect" 1km average temperatures to point temperature measurements in boreholes will feature a significant RMSE which in this case rather reflects the spread of temperatures in space than the accuracy of the method.
+Furthermore, boreholes are generally not placed at random locations within a pixel, but at sites favourable for drilling, and/or sites where permafrost can be expected, especially in the discontinuous and sporadic permafrost zones.
+When comparing model results to point-scale measurements, biases introduced by the method/model and the input data will thus be masked by the spatial variability of permafrost parameters, which significantly complicates the evaluation of accuracies.

-Since EO-based algorithms necessarily operate at the spatial scale of individual pixels, the spatial resolution of the output must be put in context with the spatial variability of permafrost temperatures and active layer thickness.
-In many permafrost regions, these can display a strong variability at spatial scales of meters, which is generally much finer than the footprint of EO sensors.
-For this reason, it is desirable to also derive permafrost extent (fraction) as permafrost ECV parameter (in line with the WMO RRR database), which is the aerial fraction within an area (pixel) at which the definition for the existence of permafrost (ground temperature < 0 °C for two consecutive years) is fulfilled.
+Since EO-based algorithms necessarily operate at the spatial scale of individual pixels, the spatial resolution of the output must therefore be put in context with the spatial variability of permafrost temperatures and active layer thickness.
+As ground temperatures vary strongly at spatial scales smaller than the footprint of EO sensors, it is desirable to derive permafrost extent (fraction) as permafrost ECV parameter (in line with the WMO RRR database), which is the aerial fraction within an area (pixel) at which the definition for the existence of permafrost (ground temperature < 0 °C for two consecutive years) is fulfilled.
 The characterization of the permafrost extent in terms of aerial coverage has been employed for decades in the permafrost community, e.g. in the classic IPA permafrost map displaying classes of continuous, discontinuous, sporadic and isolated permafrost.
 Furthermore, the ice content in the ground is an important factor for active layer thickness, especially when the active layer deepens in the course of a warming climate.
 Therefore, a spatially distributed product of ground stratigraphies is required as input to the permafrost model in order to achieve a satisfactory performance for the active layer thickness.
-Permafrost\cci has created the first transient permafrost extent products for the Northern Hemisphere, which are continuously improved as the project evolves.
+Permafrost_cci has created the first transient permafrost extent products for the Northern Hemisphere at spatial resolution of 1km, which are continuously improved as the project evolves.